MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Clear-Content.md

 > [!NOTE]
 > This parameter is not supported by any providers installed with PowerShell.
 To impersonate another
-> user, or elevate your credentials when running this cmdlet, use Invoke-Command.
+> user, or elevate your credentials when running this cmdlet, use `Invoke-Command`.

 ```yaml
 Type: System.Management.Automation.PSCredential